SBUNetSys/allanlab/_pages/home.md

 permalink: /
 ---

 We are a research group at the [Computer Science Department of Stony Brook University](https://www.cs.stonybrook.edu).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+Wearable computing devices are a major growth sector for computing, and represent a step toward practical, ubiquitous computing.
+Our goal is to improve wearable devices and mobile devices, to make them be running more efficiently, saving more power, and being more accessible to people, including visual impairs.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >